Television pilot: Pilot season

 Each summer, the major American broadcast television networks – including ABC, CBS, NBC, Fox, The CW, Univision, and Telemundo – receive about 500 brief elevator pitches each for new shows from writers and producers.
 That fall, each network requests scripts for about 70 pitches and, the following January, orders about 20 pilot episodes.
 Actors come to Los Angeles from within the area or elsewhere in the United States and around the world to audition for them.
 By spring, actors are cast and production crews assembled to produce the pilots.

-Casting is a lengthy and very competitive process.
+Casting is a long, competitive process.
 For the 1994 pilot of Friends, casting director Ellie Kanner reviewed more than 1,000 actors' head shots for each of the six main roles.
-She summoned 75 actors for each role to audition, and she then chose some to audition again for the show's creators.
+She only called back 75 to audition again for the show's creators.
 Of this group, the creators chose some to audition again for Warner Bros.
 Television executives, who chose the final group of a few actors to audition for NBC executives; as they decide whether to purchase a pilot, network executives generally have ultimate authority over casting.
 Since the networks work on the same shared schedule, directors, actors and others must choose the best pilot to work for with the hopes that the network will choose it.
 If it is not chosen, they have wasted their time and money and may have missed out on better career opportunities.

 Once they have been produced, the pilots are presented to studio and network executives, and in some cases to test audiences; at this point, each pilot receives various degrees of feedback and is gauged on its potential to advance from one pilot to a full-fledged series.
 Using this feedback, and factoring in the current status and future potential of their existing series, each network chooses about four to eight pilots for series status.
 The new series are then presented at the networks' annual upfronts in May, where they are added to network schedules for the following season (either for a fall or "mid-season" winter debut), and at the upfront presentation, the shows are shown to potential advertisers and the networks sell the majority of the advertising for their new pilots.
 The survival odds for these new series are low, as typically only one or two of them survive for more than one season.